-Living in BaliiStockphoto
+Living in Bali?

-Living in Bali: Culture and Art
+Bali: Culture and Art at the Center

 The Galungan Ceremony, Bali’s most important festival, is celebrated every 210 days and lasts a total of 10 days.
 The festival celebrates the victory of virtue (dharma) over evil (adharma).
 The highlight of this ceremony is the famous Barong dance, during which dancers move from one temple to the next supplying offerings to the gods.
-Once you are living in Bali, you will see that great importance is also attached to other festivities, especially wedding, birth and burial ceremonies.
+Once you are living in Bali, you will see that great importance is also attached to other festivities, especially wedding, birth, and burial ceremonies.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.